-Ahmet devoted his time, education and focus to developing the system.
+Ahmet devoted his time, education, and focus to developing the system.
 After graduating with a Master’s in special education in 2018, Ahmet became a teacher of visually impaired students in San Francisco public schools.
 He also won a grant to develop a non-visually operated smart kayak, known as NOSK.
-What once seemed like childhood dreams became a full-blown reality when he took to the waters of the great Bosporous Strait and navigated NOSK from Asia to Europe during the summer of 2018.
-Ahmet become the first blind person to cross the sea without any visual cues and will forever hold the title of ‘hero’ for those who aspire to accomplish dreams that may seem impossible.
+What once seemed like childhood dreams became a full-blown reality when he took to the waters of the great Bosporus Strait and navigated NOSK from Asia to Europe during the summer of 2018.
+Ahmet becomes the first blind person to cross the sea without any visual cues and will forever hold the title of ‘hero’ for those who aspire to accomplish dreams that may seem impossible.

 Follow Ahmet’s adventures at: